mcallaway/remark/interview-talk.md

 ### Transforming to "Systems Engineering"

-Close the devide between "Systems" and "Development" and "Users".
+Close the divide between "Systems" and "Development" and "Users".

 #### Communicating is the key, and better tools help